-The program code for American Arts Immersion is AMARTS-IM.
+The plan code for American Arts Immersion is AMARTS-IM.

 In this course we examine representations of queer sexuality in art, film and popular culture beginning in the repressive 1950s, followed by the Stonewall Riots of 1969.
 We situate the birth of gay liberation in the U.S. in the context of the civil rights struggles, feminism and the anti-war movement.
 We turn to the work of Andy Warhol that looms over the post-war period, challenged subsequently by the onset of AIDS and the work of General Idea and Act-Up, on the one hand, and the more graphically provocative work of Robert Mapplethorpe, on the other.
 We examine the diversification of the queer community as transgendered identity asserts itself and the opening of popular culture to issues of diverse sexual identities.
 We explore expressions of queer sensibility outside of North America and Europe.
 We turn finally to the issue of gay marriage, both in the U.S. and abroad.
 Lecture 3 (Spring).

 A survey of the style and meaning in American paintings from the colonial limners, through the 19th and 20th centuries, to contemporary artists.
 It centers on what distinguishes painting of the colonies and of the United States from the European counterpart.
 Lecture (Fall).